BrachioLab/SuperActivators/README.md

 - **Vision**: CLIP ViT-L/14, Llama-3.2-11B-Vision-Instruct
 - **Text**: Llama-3.2-11B-Vision-Instruct, Gemma-2-9B, Qwen3-Embedding-4B

-The pipeline supports:
+The codebase supports:
 - Both supervised and unsupervised concept learning
 - Token-level (patches for images, tokens for text) and global-level analysis
 - Comprehensive evaluation across multiple datasets and modalities

 ## Datasets

-This codebase is designed to work with the following datasets:

-### Vision Datasets

-- **CLEVR** - Synthetic scenes with objects of different colors (Blue, Green, Red) and shapes (Cube, Cylinder, Sphere).
-Generated using the CLEVR generator with single-object scenes.
-Full dataset with images and segmentation masks available at **[Google Drive link]**.

-- **COCO** - Subset of MS COCO dataset with 80 common object categories.
-We reference image indices and annotations only; original images must be obtained from the [official COCO dataset](https://cocodataset.org/).

-- **Broden-Pascal & Broden-OpenSurfaces** - Concept annotations from the Broden dataset for network dissection.
-We include metadata referencing concept labels from the original [Broden dataset](http://netdissect.csail.mit.edu/).

-### Text Datasets

-- **Sarcasm** - Synthetic sarcasm dataset created for this work.
-Contains paragraph-level and word-level sarcasm annotations.
-Full dataset available at **[Google Drive link]**.

-- **Augmented iSarcasm** - Extended version of the iSarcasm dataset with additional context.
-Due to licensing restrictions, base iSarcasm text must be obtained from the [original source](https://github.com/iabufarha/iSarcasmEval).
-The augmentation process is detailed in the paper.

-- **Augmented GoEmotions** - Enhanced version of Google's GoEmotions dataset with additional filler text.
-Based on [GoEmotions](https://github.com/google-research/google-research/tree/master/goemotions) (CC BY 4.0).
-Augmented version available at **[Google Drive link]**.

-### Using the Datasets
+Download the prepared datasets from: https://drive.google.com/drive/folders/1rwrZjWGRF2OpWv6ESMHn87OVl55KsL65?usp=sharing

 Each dataset folder in `Data/` contains:
 - `metadata.csv` - Sample identifiers, concept/label information, and file paths
-- `patches_w_image_mask_inputsize_(224, 224).pt` - Padding masks for CLIP (vision datasets only)
-- `patches_w_image_mask_inputsize_(560, 560).pt` - Padding masks for Llama Vision (vision datasets only)
+- Padding masks for vision models (vision datasets only)

-The padding masks indicate which patches contain actual image content vs padding, essential for accurate patch-level analysis.

 To use these datasets:
-1. Obtain datasets from their official sources or provided Drive links
+1. Download from the Google Drive link above
-2. Update the `image_path` or `text_path` columns in `metadata.csv` to reflect your local paths
+2. Update file paths in `metadata.csv` if needed
-3. Run the pipeline scripts with appropriate dataset arguments
+3. Run the analysis scripts with appropriate dataset arguments

 ## Installation